-Within a Declarative Section there must be no reference to any non-declarative procedure.
-Conversely, in the non-declarative portion there must be no reference to procedure-names that appear in the Declarative Section, except that the PERFORM statement can refer to a USE procedure, or to procedures associated with it.
+Within a declarative section there must be no reference to any nondeclarative procedure.
+Conversely, in the nondeclarative portion there must be no reference to procedure-names that appear in the declarative section, except that the PERFORM statement can refer to a USE procedure, or to procedures associated with it.

-The exit from a Declarative Section is inserted by the compiler following the last statement in the section.
-All logical program paths within the section must lead to the exit point.
+The exit from a declarative section is inserted by the compiler following the last statement in the section.
+All logical processing paths within the section must lead to the exit point.

 There is one exception: A special exit can be specified by the statement GO TO MORE-LABELS.
-When an exit is made from a Declarative Section by means of this statement, the system will do one of the following:
+When an exit is made from a declarative section by means of this statement, the system will do one of the following:

-- 1. Write the current beginning or ending label and then reenter the USE section at its beginning for further creating of labels.
+- Write the current beginning or ending label and then reenter the USE section at its beginning for further creating of labels.
 After creating the last label, the user must exit by executing the last statement of the section. - Read an additional beginning or ending label, and then reenter the USE section at its beginning for further checking of labels.
 When processing user labels, the section will be reentered only if there is another user label to check.
 Hence, there need not be a program path that flows through the last statement in the section.